Websoft9/ansible-Tensorflow/README.md

 ## Ecosystem

-Core components of this repository: TensorFlow, Nginx
+Core components of this repository: TensorFlow, Nginx, Python3

 Learn more about [Parameters](/docs/stack-components.md).